emacs-exordium/exordium/README.md

 Check the output of rdm for any compilation errors and adjust your compilation database accordingly.

-The rdm deamon should automatically re-compile any file you edit in Emacs as soon as you save it or otherwise touch it.
+The rdm daemon should automatically re-compile any file you edit in Emacs as soon as you save it or otherwise touch it.

 #### Using the index